-

 The Mystery of Purple: Anthocyanins and Variations

-Purple sheng owes its name and distinctive appearance to the high anthocyanin content of the tea leaves.
+Purple sheng owes its name and distinctive appearance to the high anthocyanin content of its tea leaves.
 Anthocyanins are the same natural pigments that give blueberries, blackberries, red cabbage, and other purple or red plants their rich color.

 The reason for the high anthocyanin content in tea may be twofold:

-- Genetic: There are specific varieties (cultivars) of the tea tree in Yunnan that are genetically predisposed to producing large amounts of these pigments.
+- Genetic: There are specific varieties (cultivars) of the tea tree in Yunnan that are genetically predisposed to producing large quantities of these pigments.
 The most famous cultivar is Zi Juan (紫娟, Zǐ Juān - "Purple Charm"), but there are also other wild or semi-cultivated forms, collectively called Zi Cha (紫茶, Zǐ Chá - "Purple Tea").

 Origin and processing